mjfrigaard/storybench-posts/02.1-tidyr-tidyverse/README.md

     key below), the `fight_record` is updated (with the official outcome of the bout)

-5. The official round and time (`round_time`) is recorded for when the fight had to stop (or the total number of rounds if it went the distance),
+5. The official round and time (`rounds` and `time`) is recorded for when the fight had to stop (or the total number of rounds if it went the distance),

 6. Titles and belts are listed in the `notes` section